gaperton/ionic-views/README.md

 An application for the Fitbit Ionic can quickly become a mess.
 This micro-framework provides basic support for View and subview patterns in about 100 LOCs, providing the necessary structure to keep the view layer code manageable when your application grows.

-> Read [FitbitOS JavaScript Optimization Guidlines](/docs/optimization-guidelines.md) to make sure you understand the limitations and of the platform you're working with.
+> Read [FitbitOS JavaScript Optimization Guidlines](/docs/optimization-guidelines.md) to make sure you understand the limitations of the platform you're working with.

 ## Features